-The temperature data used in the WOA18 have been analyzed in a consistent, objective manner on one-degree and quarter-degree latitude-longitude grids at standard depth levels from the surface to a maximum depth of 5500m.
-The procedures for "all-data" climatologies are identical to those used in the World Ocean Atlas 2013 (WOA13) series (Locarnini et al., 2013; Zweng et al., 2013; Garcia et al., 2013 a, b), the World Ocean Atlas 2009 (WOA09) series (Locarnini et al., 2010; Antonov et al., 2010; Garcia et al., 2010 a, b), World Ocean Atlas 2005 (WOA05) series (Locarnini et al., 2006; Antonov et al., 2006; Garcia et al., 2006 a, b), World Ocean Atlas 2001 (WOA01) series (Stephens et al., 2002; Boyer et al., 2002; Locarnini et al., 2002; Conkright et al., 2002), and World Ocean Atlas 1998 (WOA98) series (Antonov et al., 1998 a, b, c; Boyer et al., 1998 a, b, c; Conkright et al., 1998 a, b, c; O'Brien et al., 1998 a, b, c).
-Slightly different procedures were followed in earlier analyses (Levitus, 1982; World Ocean Atlas 1994 series [WOA94, Levitus et al., 1994; Levitus and Boyer, 1994 a, b; Conkright et al., 1994]).
-WOA13 differed from WOA09 by increasing the number of standard levels used from 33 to 102, increasing the resolution with depth; WOA18 continues to use the same 102 levels as WOA13.
+The salinity data used in the WOA23 have been analyzed in a consistent, objective manner on one-degree and quarter-degree latitude-longitude grids at standard depth levels from the surface to a maximum depth of 5500m.
+The procedures for "all-data" climatologies are identical to those used in the World Ocean Atlas 2018 (WOA18) series (Locarnini et al. 2019; Zweng et al., 2019; Garcia et al., 2019a,b), World Ocean Atlas 2013 (WOA13) series (Locarnini et al. 2013; Zweng et al., 2013; Garcia et al., 2013a,b), World Ocean Atlas 2009 (WOA09) series (Locarnini et al., 2010; Antonov et al., 2010; Garcia et al. 2010a,b), World Ocean Atlas 2005 (WOA05) series (Locarnini et al., 2006; Antonov et al., 2006; Garcia et al. 2006a,b), the World Ocean Atlas 2001 (WOA01) series (Stephens et al., 2002; Boyer et al., 2002; Locarnini et al., 2002; Conkright et al., 2002) and World Ocean Atlas 1998 (WOA98) series (Antonov et al., 1998a,b,c; Boyer et al., 1998a,b,c; Conkright et al., 1998a,b,c; O'Brien et al., 1998a,b,c).
+Slightly different procedures were followed in earlier analyses (Levitus, 1982; World Ocean Atlas 1994 series [WOA94, Levitus and Boyer 1994a,b; Levitus et al., 1994c; Conkright et al., 1994]).
+WOA13 differed from WOA09 by increasing the number of standard levels used from 33 to 102, increasing the resolution with depth; WOA23 continues to use the same 102 depth levels as WOA13 and WOA18.

-Objective analyses shown in this atlas are limited by the nature of the temperature database (data are non-uniform in both space and time), characteristics of the objective analysis techniques, and the grid used.
+Objective analyses shown in this atlas are limited by the nature of the salinity database (data are non-uniform in both space and time), characteristics of the objective analysis techniques, and the grid used.
 The primary limitation of the analysis is data coverage in space and time.
-Since the publication of WOA13, substantial amounts of additional historical temperature data have become available.
+Since the publication of WOA18, substantial amounts of additional historical salinity data have become available.
 However, even with these additional data, we are still hampered in a number of ways by a lack of data.
-In some areas, quality control is made difficult by the limited number of data collected in these areas.
+In some areas, quality control is made difficult by the limited amount of data collected in these areas.
 Data may exist in an area for only one season, thus precluding any representative annual analysis.
 In some areas there may be a reasonable spatial distribution of data points on which to base an analysis, but there may be only a few (perhaps only one) data values in each one-degree latitude-longitude square.

 This atlas is divided into sections.
 We begin by describing the data sources and data distribution (Section 2).
 Then we describe the general data processing procedures (Section 3), the results (Section 4), summary (Section 5), and future work (Section 6).
 After the references (Section 7), the appendices of this atlas (Section 8) include descriptions and examples of the stabilization of the temperature and salinity climatologies.
-Global horizontal maps for temperature at each individual depth levels for each time period are available online.
+Maps for each individual depth level for each time period are available online.